arduino/docs-content/content/learn/09.edge-ai/02.eac2-ml-fundamentals/content.md

 #### Efficient Model Design

 The first step in TinyML is to design or select inherently efficient model architectures.
-Neural networks process data through a series of *layers*, similar to how an assembly line processes a product through different stations. **Shallow neural networks**, with only 2-4 layers, are sufficient for many Edge AI tasks and reduce both model size and inference time.
+A *layer* is a group of connected units of information. **Shallow neural networks**, with 2-4 layers, are sufficient for many Edge AI tasks and reduce both model size and inference time.

 **Depthwise Separable Convolutions**, used in architectures like MobileNet, significantly reduce the number of operations in convolutional layers by separating spatial convolutions from channel-wise convolutions [9].
 Complementarily, **channel reduction** limits the number of filters per layer, thereby proportionally reducing model size and required operations.